Home

 Tracking software usage, especially in usage-based or drawdown SaaS pricing models, can help you avoid overages in your software spending before they get out of hand.
 Create regular calendar events to check usage numbers or set up notifications within your platform that can alert you to changes between planned and actual usage.
 The small step will translate to big savings and cost avoidance if your project plans or scope of work changes.

-How Vendr can manage your SaaS spend and put fears of budget variance to rest
+How Vendr can manage your SaaS spend and put budget variance fears to rest

 Tracking your spending on SaaS tools is the best way to avoid discrepancies in your budget vs. actual costs.
 Spend management software centralizes your data, creates metrics for evaluating spending, and allows you to keep track of usage-based contracts before they can spiral out of control.
 By getting a better grasp on the day-to-day life of your tech stack, you can avoid surprises at the end of the quarter or year.